EvelynZhang-epiclab/DaTo/README.md

 - Dynamic token pruning and attention patching
 - Multi-objective search for depth-wise cache strategies
 - Multi-objective search for per-step pruning ratios

-> **Note:** This is research code.
-Many paths in the scripts (e.g., datasets, output folders) are placeholders and should be modified to match your environment.

 ---

 ## 1. Environment Setup